CocoonIO/cocoon-plugins-c2/README.md

 ### Ads

-The plugin can be configured by selecting the object "ATPAds" from the "Object types" list inside Construct 2.
+The plugin can be configured by selecting the object "Cocoon Ads" from the "Object types" list inside Construct 2.

 ![Ads actions](images/ads-actions.png)
 ![Ads events](images/ads-events.png)